-- Prepare the oxtail by trimming off the desired amount of excess fat.
+Prepare the oxtail by trimming off the desired amount of excess fat.
 Season them with 1 tsp of salt and freshly cracked pepper.

-Heat a non-stick saucepan to high and add roughly 1 – 2 tbsp of canola oil.
+Heat a non-stick saucepan to high and add roughly 1 - 2 tbsp of canola oil.
 Sear the oxtails on all sides and leave them to rest inside the pressure cooker.
 (Note 1)

 When all the oxtails are seared, turn down the saucepan to medium-high and saute the onions and garlic for 30 secs.

-- Add the carrots and celery.
+Add the carrots and celery.
 Continue to cook and stir for another 5 mins.

 Add the tomato puree, sugar and bay leaves.
 Stir with a wooden spoon until completely combined.
 Then pour the tomato mixture into your pressure cooker and ensure that all oxtails are covered in the sauce.